Radiation therapy (also referred to as radiotherapy or X-ray therapy) is a cancer treatment used to destroy and/or shrink cancer.

 - Before surgery to shrink a tumor enough so it can be removed

-- After surgery as adjuvant treatment (treatment used in addition to the primary treatment to maximize its effectiveness)
+- After surgery as adjuvant treatment (treatment used in addition to the primary treatment) to prevent a recurrence

 - As palliative therapy to relieve symptoms caused by the cancer